 (1) The billing unit, service code, and payment rate for informal respite are contained in the appendix to this rule.

-(2) Payment for homemaker/personal care, informal respite, institutional respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.
+(2) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, money management, residential respite, and transportation, alone or in combination, shall not exceed five thousand three hundred twenty-five dollars per waiver eligibility span.

 Promulgated Under: 119.03